ITU-BDSA2024-GROUP26/Chirp/docs/report.md

 ## Domain model

-Here comes a description of our domain model.

 ![Illustration of the _Chirp!_ data model as UML class diagram.](images/domain_model_uml.drawio.svg)

 _Chirp_ has three entities: Author, Cheep, and Notification.
 Using Entity Framework Core (EF Core), these entities are mapped to tables in an SQLite database, and LINQ queries are used to interact with the database.